brassica-collective/handbook/content/brassica/handbook/Agreements/responsibilities_and_expectations.md

   1. Proposing amendments to existing agreements or proposals that emerge as barriers to my participation

   2. Contributing to discussions about proposed agreements and amendments, by:

-      a. attending Assemblies when at all possible, AND
+      1. attending Assemblies when at all possible, AND

-      b. commenting on discussion-threads in our online forums when relevant
+      2. commenting on discussion-threads in our online forums when relevant

   3. Contributing to agreed processes for making collective-wide decisions, by:

-      a. reliably responding to calls for consent or consensus in our online forums, AND
+      1. reliably responding to calls for consent or consensus in our online forums, AND

-      b. offering amendments to proposals that I’m not satisfied wit
+      2. offering amendments to proposals that I’m not satisfied wit

 ### Additional Responsibilities